 7 Information about retrospectivity

 Retrospective amendments that have been consolidated are noted in the list of legislation and list of annotations.
-Any retrospective amendment that has not been consolidated is noted in an editor's note to the text.
+From mid-2013 any retrospective amendment that has not been consolidated is noted on the cover page.

-© State of Queensland 2014 Authorised by the Parliamentary Counsel
+© State of Queensland 2017